Shopping Center Construction in Oklahoma City, OK

 The scope below is the field-level definition of shopping center construction on a Oklahoma City project.
 Each item is treated as an owned activity with a lead, an inspection, and a turnover expectation, not a generic line on the bid form.

-• Storefront systems, canopies, and site lighting packages
+• Storefront systems, canopies, monument signage bases, and site lighting packages for OKC retail corridor standards

-• Parking lot paving, circulation controls, and signage bases
+• Parking lot paving, truck court separation, circulation controls, and striping designed for Oklahoma heat and freeze cycles

 Delivery Process